Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 As the giants awakened from their long slumber and began to follow their king as they had in the time before, the sound was so loud that I ran from it to the farthest edge of the glade in an effort to find some peace.
 The Sleeping King strode to a platform in what would have been the city center and around which an ever-growing crowd of giants gathered, banging against their own chests, raising their hands to the sky, and cheering.
 Zephyr stood with me and protected me by blowing the rising dust from my face so that the giants’ awakening did not blind my sight.

 “A wanderer from another world has come and we again have a purpose,” the Sleeping King said.
-“Rise up, my people, the builders of civilization and create the city of her dreams for her and those who follow in her footsteps!”
-The giants dispersed in every direction and started ripping up the ground, making buildings and paths from the stone of their own forms.
+“Rise up, builders of civilization and create the city of her dreams for her and those who follow in her footsteps!”
+The giants dispersed in every direction and started ripping up the ground, making dwellings and paths from the stone of their own forms.

 “Great One, what are they doing?”
 I asked as Zephyr blew me back to the king’s side.